Cynic (band): Recording Focus (1991–1994)

-The recording of Cynic's full-length debut album Focus did not begin immediately after the band signed a new contract with Roadrunner Records.
-Paul Masvidal and Sean Reinert had played on Death's 1991 album Human and were obligated to take part in the supporting tour of Europe.
-During this tour, Death ran into serious financial trouble, which resulted in Masvidal and Reinert's gear being confiscated for six months by a UK promoter.
+Cynic did not begin recording their full-length debut album, Focus, immediately after signing a new contract with Roadrunner Records.
+Paul Masvidal and Sean Reinert had played on Death's 1991 album Human and were obligated to take part in the supporting European tour.
+During this tour, Death ran into financial trouble, which resulted in Masvidal and Reinert's gear confiscated for six months by a UK promoter.
 During this time, the band parted with bassist Tony Choy (who joined Atheist).
-Choy was replaced by Sean Malone.
-The band planned to record Focus in August 1992, but the day they were to begin recording, Hurricane Andrew struck Florida and destroyed both Gobel's home and the band's rehearsal space, leading to months of delay.
-The band used this time as an opportunity to write new material, much of which is featured on Focus.
-Tony Teegarden was eventually brought in to do the death growls, but all the vocoder vocals were recorded by Masvidal.
+Choy was replaced with Sean Malone.
+The band planned to record Focus in August 1992, but the day they were to begin recording, Hurricane Andrew struck Florida and destroyed Gobel's home and the band's rehearsal space, leading to months of delay.
+The band used this time to write new material, much of which is featured on Focus.
+Tony Teegarden was brought in to do the death growls, but Masvidal recorded all the vocoder vocals.

 Focus was released internationally on September 14, 1993.

 Cynic toured extensively worldwide throughout 1993 and 1994, including the Dynamo Open Air Festival in May 1994.

-Asked in a 2012 interview on Prog-Sphere.com about Focus material, Masvidal says:
+Asked in a 2012 interview on Prog-Sphere.com about Focus material, Masvidal said:

 First disbandment (1994−2006)

-Musical and personal differences halted work on a second studio album, as the group disbanded, with most of its members turning to side projects.
+Musical and personal differences halted work on a second studio album.
+The group disbanded, and most of its members turned to side projects.

 Gobel, Masvidal, and Reinert, with bassist Chris Kringel and vocalist/keyboardist Aruna Abrams, formed the short-lived Portal in 1994.
-The band's music featured slower tempos and very few distorted guitars compared to Cynic, but still had a complex, layered sound.
+The band featured slower tempos and few distorted guitars compared to Cynic, but still had a complex, layered sound.
 A total of 10 tracks were recorded as pre-production demos, which were never officially released until 2012, where it was released as The Portal Tapes under the Cynic name.
-Masvidal and Reinert released an album with a more recent project, the indie act Æon Spoke, on SPV Records and Kringel also played with them, touring the UK in 2005.
+Masvidal and Reinert released an album with a more recent project, the indie act Æon Spoke, on SPV Records and Kringel played with them, touring the UK in 2005.
 The members of Cynic loosely reunited (playing with Bill Bruford, Steve Hackett, and Jim Matheos on various tracks) on Gordian Knot's second album, Emergent.